-Hummersea Primary School's whole-school Child Protection Policy aims to provide clear direction to staff and others about expected codes of behaviour in dealing with child welfare concerns.
+Hummersea Primary School's whole-school, Child Protection Policy aims to provide clear direction to staff and others about expected codes of behaviour in dealing with child welfare concerns.
 This policy also aims to make explicit the school's commitment to the development of good practice and sound procedures to keep children safe in our school.

-This policy recognises that abuse can occur in all communities and contexts and that all staff have a responsibility and the opportunity to support children, in sharing concerns and worries in schoolto feel safe.
-The whole school culture of vigilance in Hummersea Primary School creates a safespace where children are supported, listened to and valued in what they choose to share and that ALL staff act immediately with the necessary level of intervention to create the most effective outcome for every individual child.
+This policy recognises that abuse can occur in all communities and contexts and that all staff have a responsibility and the opportunity to support children, in sharing concerns and worries in school to feel safe.
+The whole school 'culture of vigilance' in Hummersea Primary School creates a safe space where children are;

+- supported, listened and responded to effectively - valued in what they choose to share - and that ALL staff act immediately, with the necessary level of intervention to create the most effective outcome for every individual child.

-The purpose of this policy is, therefore, to ensure that our children's welfare is of paramount importance, early and additional help is offered to prevent escalation and where child protection corresere identified referrals are handled sensitively, professionally and in ways that support the needs of the child's well-being.
+The purpose of this policy is to ensure that our children's welfare is of paramount importance, early and additional help is offered to prevent escalation and where child protection concerns are identified, referrals are handled sensitively, professionally and in ways that support needs of the child's well-being.

-Governors and staff are committed within Hummersea Primary School to keeping children safe by safeguarding and promoting the welfare of children in our care through all our policies, procedures and practices.
+Governors and staff within Hummersea Primary School are committed to keeping children safe by safeguarding and promoting the welfare of children in our care through our policies, procedures and practices.
 We expect all our pupils' parents and visitors to share this commitment and understanding.